- ISPRS Journal of Photogrammetry and Remote Sensing

 - Rules must be simple.
 Otherwise, everybody will lose the overview.
 This also means that ISPRS needs identical rules for the journals and the scientific meetings.
 As a consequence, ISPRS should not differentiate between the different publications, but treat them all equally; although the review process for the journals is single‐blind (meaning that the author does not know the reviewer, but the reviewer does know the author), while for the Annals it is double-blind.
 If authors want to maintain anonymity, they can do so by not posting the manuscript on a public repository.

 - Compared to computer vision, (visual) robotics and remote sensing (beyond topographic mapping), the ISPRS core community is relatively small.
 There are already ample indications that in particular young scientifically minded authors prefer the other communities because of better visibility and career opportunities.
-If ISPRS imposes policies that authors don’t like, and that other outlets don’t impose, authors will publish somewhere else, and this will harm the ISPRS publications and consequently the ISPRS community.
+If ISPRS imposes policies that authors do not like, and that other outlets do not impose, authors will publish somewhere else, and this will harm the ISPRS publications and consequently the ISPRS community.

-- ISPRS obviously need to honour the legal contracts with journal publishers.
+- ISPRS obviously needs to honour the legal contracts with journal publishers.
 In this regard, Elsevier allows authors of the ISPRS Journal of Photogrammetry and Remote Sensing to put manuscripts on public repositories at any time, as long as the layout is not identical to that of the final journal paper.
-For MDPI, an open access journal anyway, the same applies, and for the proceedings ISPRS can decide.
+For the open access journals run by ISPRS the same applies, and for the proceedings ISPRS can decide.

 Published in the ISPRS eBulletin No. 3, 2017